-Proposal No. 1: to elect the three (3) Class I director nominees of the Board of Directors of EnerSys, each to serve until the 2014 annual meeting of stockholders, or until the earlier of their resignation or their respective successors shall have been elected and qualified;
+Proposal No. 1: to elect the three (3) Class II director nominees of the Board of Directors of EnerSys, each to serve until the 2015 annual meeting of stockholders, or until the earlier of their resignation or their respective successors shall have been elected and qualified;

-Proposal No. 2: to ratify the appointment of Ernst & Young LLP as EnerSys' independent registered public accounting firm for the fiscal year ending March 31, 2012;
+Proposal No. 2: to ratify the appointment of Ernst & Young LLP as EnerSys' independent registered public accounting firm for the fiscal year ending March 31, 2013; and

-Proposal No. 3: to consider an advisory vote on the compensation of EnerSys' named executive officers;
+Proposal No. 3: an advisory vote to approve EnerSys' named executive officer compensation.